Data, Infrastructure and Sustainability Summit UK

 Speaker

-Johnny Wolfe Head of Enterprise Architecture & FinOps Lead Metropolitan Police
+Johnny Wolf Head of Enterprise Architecture & FinOps Lead Metropolitan Police

 Keynote Presentation: Sustainable IT Asset Lifecycle Management – An Opportunity to Optimise on Cost and ESG